Interior architecture: Modern Architecture

 Modern Architecture, also known as modernist architecture, is created off the invention of new technologies within construction.
 This would include reinforced concrete, steel frames, curtain walls, and ribbon window.
 Some of its most notable features are the elimination of ornamentation and the minimalist aspects of the design.
 This style of architecture focuses on improving buildings' functionality, using new materials, and moving away from common structural shapes such as square or rectangular buildings.

 During World War II, research created new products and applications between 1940 and 1960.
 There were heavy influences of Scandinavian design inspired by Arne Jacobsen Scandinavia.
 Other notable pioneers of this movement were Walter Gropius and Le Corbusier.
 This transformed modern furniture from feeling cold and austere to warm and inviting.
 This was done using many textures such as wood, hemp, and leather and soft hues of popular colors.
 Also, within the design itself, Scandinavian design focused on the functionality and simplicity of furniture.
 This includes mid-century modernism, modernism, and contemporary.
 Most attraction to these styles would be to those born during this period, but since the recent reinvention of these design styles, it has become more widespread in current architecture and interior design.

 As of current, modern architecture is taking a turn toward a more abstract-looking design, but this showcases how it was before this progression.
 These design styles have influenced modern architects and designers by providing alternatives to modern design's common problem of feeling cold, too simple, and uninviting.
-Introducing more textures, warmer colors, and curvilinear lines have transformed modern architecture into a more useable style.
+Introducing more textures, warmer colors, and curvilinear lines have transformed modern architecture into a more usable style.
 It also influences incorporating sustainable materials into design in the 21st century.
 We have reinvented the style with sustainable materials and finishes without altering the original basis.

 These styles have influenced the design process by emphasizing art usage to highlight a room rather than many embellishments.
 This includes but is not limited to paintings, sculptures, and wallpapers in almost every room to capture your eye.
 It also captures the importance of craftsmanship by highlighting how things are made and leaving it shown in rooms.
 This includes wood beams, room framework, and tiling, for example.